ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ```ts
 const { Main, Footer, TodoInput } = useOverrides(Components, overrides);
 ```

-However, you can use flowcards without overrides if you want.<br/>
+You can use flowcards without overrides if you want.<br/>
 The `useScenarios` hook returns a `Scenarios` object, that will contain all the information you need to update your UI.<br/>
 <br/>
+So far, we have implemented two requirements.<br/>
+You can disable the new behaviours simply by un-commenting them from the useScenarios function.<br/>
+For reusable components, this is an amazing thing to have.<br/>
+It is no longer about modular components.
+We are now talking about modular behaviour.<br/>

 ## Step 2